 § 471.345, subd.
-17 C. Electronic Sale If the county contracted to sell using an electronic selling process: Was the sale a sale of supplies, materials, or equipment which was surplus, obsolete, or unused; and 2.
-Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment? § 331A.12 D. Web site publication - Transportation Contracts [For Transportation contracts, publication on the Web site may be used in place of or in addition to any other required form of publication, if certain requirements are met.]
-If publication on the Web site was used in place of other required forms of publication: Did the County Board designate this manner of publication (on the county's website) at the meeting at which it designated its official newspaper?
-2. Had the county annually published notice (in a qualified newspaper and on the Web site) that the political subdivision would publish any advertisements for bids on its Web site?
-3. Did the county post the information on its web site in substantially the same format and for the same period of time as required for publication in an official newspaper or other print publication?
-4. Did the county ensure that a permanent record of publication is maintained in a form accessible by the public? § 331A.03, subd.
-3 E. Alternative Dissemination of Bids and Requests If, as an alternative to publishing them in a newspaper, a county disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: 1.
-Did the county simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
-2. Was the dissemination by alternative means in substantially the same format and for the same period of time as a publication in a qualified newspaper?
-3. For the first six months after the county designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
+17 C. El ectronic Sale If the county contracted to sell u sing an electronic selling process: 1.
+Was the sale a sale of suppl surplus, obsolete, or unused lies, materials, or equipment which was d; and 2. competed to purchase the s a selling process in which purchasers surplus supplies, materials, or equipment at the n open and interactive environment? § 331A.12 [Fo pla tation Contracts ublication on the Web site may be used in er required form of publication, if certain If public publicat ed in place of other required forms of 1. ignate this manner of publication (on the eeting at which it designated its official 2.
+Had the county annually published notice (in a qualified newspaper and on the web site) that the political subdivision would publish any advertisements for bids on its Web site?
+3. Formation on its web site in substantially the me period of time as required for publication in her print publication?
+4. Did the county ensure that maintained in a form access a permanent record of publication is sible by the public? § 331A.03, subd.
+3 E. Al ternative Dissemination of Bio ds and Requests so g them in a newspaper, a county disseminated r information or requests for proposals by industry trade journals: 1. a notice published in the of usly publish, either in minutes or separately, in fficial newspaper, a description of all disseminated, along with the means by which d?
+2. alternative means in substantially the same riod of time as a publication in a qualified 3. of dissemination, did it con er the county designated an alternative means atinue to publish solicitation of bids, requests sts for proposals in the official newspaper in method?